jpooksy/NBA_Data_Modeling/README.md

 Run the Python scripts located in the `extract` directory in your terminal or code editor of choice.
 These scripts will ingest data from various NBA API endpoints and save them as CSV files.
 Once executed, you will find the following CSV files in your `extract` folder:

-- `common_player_info.csv`: Information on each player from the 2022 NBA season.
+- `all_common_player_info.csv`: Information on each player from the 1950-2023 NBA season.
-- `games.csv`: Statistics from each game played during the 2022 NBA season.
+- `games.csv`: Statistics from each game played during the 1950-2023 NBA season.
-- `player_game_logs.csv`: Detailed statistics per player per game from the 2022 NBA season.
+- `player_game_logs.csv`: Detailed statistics per player per game from the 1970-2023 NBA season.
-- `player_salaries_output.csv`: Salaries data for each player during the 2022 NBA season.
+- `player_salaries.csv`: Salaries data for each player during the 1990-2023 NBA season.
-- `team_game_logs.csv`: Game statistics for each team from the 2022 NBA season.
-- `team_salaries.csv`: Salary information for each team during the 2022 NBA season.
+- `team_spend.csv`: Salary information for each team during the 1990-2023 NBA season.
-- `team_year_by_year_stats.csv`: Year-by-year statistics for each team during the 2022 NBA season.
+- `team_year_by_year_stats.csv`: Year-by-year statistics for each team during the 1950-2023 NBA season.
-- `teams.csv`: Information about each team from the 2022 NBA season.
+- `teams.csv`: Information about each team from the 1950-2023 NBA season.

-Note: If you get stuck, you can download the `nba_compressed_CSVs` and more on to the next step - Data Storage
+Note: If you get stuck, you can download the `nba_compressed_CSVs`, but this only includes data from the 2022-23 NBA season

 ## Data Storage
 1. Refer to the provided code in the storage file.